rieszpeti/Image_Processing/README.md

 ![image](https://github.com/rieszpeti/Image_Processing/assets/40406762/974a85cf-9335-486d-986a-f2a087d2ef8a)

-Now your project has to run:
+Now your project should run:

 Some Postman example: